OgataiKhan/vue-boolzapp/README.md

 1. Change contactIndex default value to "null".
 2. Add welcome page that only displays if contactIndex === null.
 Display the main in all other cases.
 3. Remove call of updateUserStatus from mounted.

+#### Display splash page

+A splash page will now be displayed for one second on page load.

+1. Create splash page that covers the entirety of the viewport.
+2. Use v-if to hide hide it based on the value a boolean property.
+3. Add a setTimeout to mounted that changes the value of the boolean to false after one second, hiding the splash page.

+#### Add font size & dark mode toggles

+It is now be possible to toggle font size and dark mode by clicking the relevant buttons.

+1. Add booleans tracking the current state.
+2. Add classes "dark" and "big-font" classes to the wrapper div based on the value of these booleans.
+3. Modify css to overwrite the default values of colors and font sizes if those classes are present.

+#### Make it responsive

+The webapp is now responsive.
+By default it will only show the sidebar on mobile, with the possibility to open a conversation (hiding the contact list) by clicking on a contact and then go back to the contact list by clicking on the appropriate button.

+1. Use css media query to hide the welcome page/chat window on mobile and grow the sidebar.
+2. Create mobileShowChat boolean property that tracks whether the chat is shown on mobile (true) or the contact list is (false).
+3. Use v-bind to hide the contact list and show the chat on mobile when the boolean is set to "false".
+4. Modify changeChat function to set mobileShowChat to "true" at the end.
+5. Create button only displayed on mobile that sets mobileShowChat to "false".
+6. Modify deleteChat() function to set mobileShowChat to "false", so that deleting a chat on mobile sends you back to the contact list.